 The one-year Master’s programme in New Media and Digital Culture builds upon the pioneering new media scene, and enables students to contribute to the discourse surrounding critical media theory.

-The Master’s programme in Media Studies: New Media and Digital Culture offers a comprehensive and critical approach to new media research, practices and theory.
-It is an internationally renowned program in critical media theory, dedicated to the study of the social transformations brought about by digital culture.
-The programme provides in-depth training in the latest digital research methods, with the opportunity to participate in data sprints and to collaborate with international researchers.
-It is situated within a pioneering new media cultural scene in Amsterdam and an academic environment ranked among the top 6 universities worldwide (QS World University Rankings by Subject 2017: Communication & Media Studies).
+The Master’s programme in New Media and Digital Culture offers a comprehensive and critical approach to new media research, practices and theory.
+It is an internationally renowned programme in critical media theory, dedicated to the study of the social transformations brought about by digital culture.
+The programme offers you in-depth training in the latest digital research methods and the opportunity to participate in data sprints and to collaborate with international researchers.
+It is situated within a pioneering new media cultural scene in Amsterdam and a top-ranked academic environment among universities worldwide.

 The Master’s programme combines a variety of teaching formats, ranging from lectures and group projects to tools and lab sessions and creative projects.
-Students produce a wide portfolio of work, including theoretically engaged essays, empirical research projects, new media experiments, and blog entries.
-The programme enables students to contribute to timely discourses on digital culture, conduct innovative research projects, and critically engage in new media practices.
+You will produce a wide portfolio of work, including theoretically engaged essays, empirical research projects, new media experiments, and blog entries.
+The programme enables you to contribute to timely discourses on digital culture, conduct innovative research projects, and critically engage in new media practices.

 Reread all of the information at your own convenience in our factsheet.